terhnt/counterparty-lib/examples/contracts/crowdfund/EXAMPLE.md

 c1cbbca70000000000000000000000000000000000000000000000000000000000000001
 ```

-Now we can execute that with, and send 99 XCP along as the `value`:
+Now we can execute that with, and send 99 XUP along as the `value`:
 ```bash
 CONTRIBUTE_VALUE=99
 unoparty-client --testnet execute --source $SOURCE --contract-id $CONTRACTID --value $CONTRIBUTE_VALUE --payload-hex $CONTRIBUTE_PAYLOAD_HEX --startgas 1000000 --gasprice 1